NewThe Scope Gap Playbook — how great GCs write subcontractor scopesRead the playbook →

 • Scope boundary: The plumbing sub carries all excavation, trenching, bedding, and backfill for underslab and below-grade sanitary, storm, and domestic water piping within the building footprint.
 Confirm in writing who carries exterior site trenching — this is typically the civil or site contractor.

-• Trench preparation and bedding: Minimum 150mm granular bedding (clear stone or granular A) below pipe centreline.
-Pipe zone backfill in 150mm compacted lifts with material free of rocks greater than 50mm.
+• Trench preparation and bedding: Minimum 150mm (6 in) granular bedding (clear stone or granular A) below pipe centreline.
+Pipe zone backfill in 150mm compacted lifts with material free of rocks greater than 50mm (2 in).
 Specify compaction requirement (typically 95% Standard Proctor) under slabs.

-• Shoring and dewatering: Sub is responsible for all shoring, sheeting, and dewatering as required by local OH&S regulations.
+• Shoring and dewatering: Sub is responsible for all shoring, sheeting, and dewatering as required by OSHA 1926 Subpart P (or provincial OH&S in Canada).
 This must be explicitly in scope — it is often left out, and the GC ends up carrying the cost.

 • Testing before backfill: Pressure test all buried systems before allowing backfill.
 GC must inspect and sign off.
 Never permit backfill of untested piping — this single requirement prevents the most expensive plumbing rework on any project.